dflex-js/dflex/docs/drag-drop/api.md

 ## Options

 You can pass options when creating DnD event that controls each element individually.
+So your options can be different for each element.

 ### Dragging Threshold